Anastasia-Labs/payment-subscription/docs/payment-subscription-design-specs/subscription-smart-contract.typ

   Can only be minted by a user when creating a service and burned when the user deletes their service(s) from the system.

-  - *TokenName:* Defined in Service Multi-validator parameters with the hash of the Account Policy ID.
+  - *TokenName:* Defined in Service validator while creating a Service with the transaction ID and the output index and prefix for the specific token i.e prefix_100 for the reference NFT and prefix_222 for the user NFT.

 + *Account NFT:*

   Can only be minted by a user when creating an account for the subscription system and burned when the user deletes their account from the system.
 A check must be included to verify that there are no payments in the Payment Contract before burning.

-  - *TokenName:* Defined in Account Multi-validator parameters with the hash of the Account Policy ID
+  - *TokenName:* Defined in Account validator while creating an Account with the transaction ID and the output index and prefix for the specific token i.e prefix_100 for the reference NFT and prefix_222 for the user NFT.

 + *Payment NFT:*

   Can only be minted when a subscription fee is paid to the Payment Contract and burned when a subscriber exits the system.

-  - *TokenName:* Defined in Payment Multi-validator parameters with the hash of the Account Policy ID
+  - *TokenName:* Defined in Payment validator with a static string i.e. "payment-subscription".

 #pagebreak()

+\
 == Smart Contracts
 \
 === Payment Multi-validator
 \
-The Payment Contract is responsible for managing the prepaid subscription fees, validating subscriptions, and ensuring the proper distribution of these fees over the subscription period given the `total_installments`.
+The Payment Contract is responsible for managing the prepaid subscription fees, validating subscriptions, and ensuring the proper distribution of these fees over the subscription period given the *`installments`*.
 It facilitates the creation, extension, and cancellation of subscriptions, allowing both subscribers and merchants to interact with the contract in a secure and automated manner.
-This contract ensures that subscription payments are correctly handled and that any penalties for early cancellation are appropriately enforced.
+This contract ensures that subscription payments are correctly handled and that any penalties for early cancellation may be appropriately enforced.

+\
 ==== Parameters
 \
 - *`service_policy_id`* : Hash of the PolicyId